"Making Japanese Plum Syrup and Umeshu (Plum Liqueur)" By Cornelia and Lesley Takeda [10 June 2007]

 every day!
 At least once, but even twice a day is good.
 Do this by

-become wrinkled, remove the plums.
+when the plums become wrinkled, remove the plums.

 The